PCAR selects Helpline Software after a multi-year RFP toimprove statewide caller experience

 "I'm loving this system.
 It's incredibly easy to tailor, and it does exactly what our on-call personnel need.
 Instead of troubleshooting, our on-call personnel are spending that time with callers."

-Gabi Sanchez, Administrative Manager, Resilience Center of Franklin County
+Administrative Manager, Resilience Center of Franklin County

 3. Operationalization for hotline realities

-Helpline Software is built around:
+Helpline is built around different questions:

 Lutheran Community Services Northwest